sonyamamurin/sonyamamurin.github.io/about.md

 ---
 layout: page
 title: About
-permalink: /about/
 navigation_weight: 3
 ---
-aspiring architect - year three @ lund university school of architecture
+Aspiring architect - year four at Lund University, School of Architecture

+Living with friends and cat in Malmö.